What's New

 Debi: We'd all love to hear your husband's view on this topic, right after he has thoroughly researched the industry, pawed through collections at a few rocking resale stores, and unearthed a pair of Kate Spade leopard-print shoes for me.

 Consignment and resale stores are enterprises that can thrive.
 As you contemplate this industry, I suggest you take a peek at a lively Web site, www.tgtbt.com.
 It's the product of Kate Holmes, a doyenne of resale.
 The domain name refers to "too good to be threw," which gives you a sense of her worldview.
-Aside from her trenchant* advice, there are chat groups, and even a murder mystery she wrote that takes place, if I understand it correctly, at a thrift shop. * advice, there are chat groups, and even a murder mystery she wrote that takes place, if I understand it correctly, at a thrift shop.
+Aside from her trenchant* advice, there are chat groups, and even a murder mystery she wrote that takes place, if I understand it correctly, at a thrift shop. * advice, there are free articles, tips, advice, and even a murder mystery she wrote that takes place, if I understand it correctly, at a thrift shop.
 She speaks regularly to the industry.

 Ms. Holmes, who ran her own resale store for a couple decades, is passionate about topics such as eye-catching seasonal displays, the importance of stuffing handbags with tissue, and whether to limit the number of articles you'll accept from consigners (in a word: no).
 The site offers a number of helpful links, advice about useful software to track consigners, and smart cash-flow tips.